AlexWu586/AR-Chess/README.md

 4. Inport this package and open "Launcher" scene.
 5. Add "Launcher" and "Chess" scenes in "Build Setting".
 6. Build the project and install it in your cellphone.
+7. If your cellphone platform is Android, you can download the "chess_v3.apk" directly and intall it.